 Semantics: Returns the number converted from the unit identified by From into the unit identified by Into.
-A unit is a unit symbol, optionally preceded by a unit prefix (either a decimal prefix or a binary prefix).
+A unit is a unit symbol, optionally preceded by a unit prefix (either a decimal prefix or a binary prefix, as specified in Table 25 - Decimal Prefixes for use in CONVERT and Table 26 - Binary prefixes for use in CONVERT respectively).
 Units (including both the unit symbol and the optional unit prefix) are case-sensitive.